Tavares Beach (aka Lamalani aka Blue Tile House Beach)

 DETAILS:

 Even though it is located right next to the road, if you were to blink, you’d miss it.
 1/2 mile past the Paia traffic light, Tavares Beach is unmarked (besides a generic “Beach Access” sign in the vicinity.)
 Not listed in most guidebooks, most visitors pass by Tavares unnoticed.
-A good landmark sometimes used to describe the location is also what some folks call the beach: “Blue Tile House Beach.”
-This name comes from the landmark beach house right next to the parking lot which sports a stand-out glazed ceramic blue tile roof.
+The beach is frequently called “Blue Tile House Beach” by newcomers – this name is convenient for those not familiar with the area as there is a landmark beach house right next to the parking lot which sports a stand-out glazed ceramic blue tile roof.

 On the beach, you’ll notice there is a reef here close to shore, which keeps the break minimal at the shoreline.
-There is also a nice surf break further out that is typically good for beginner surfing and windsurfing.
+There is also a nice surf break further out that can provide anywhere from beginner to advanced surfing and windsurfing depending on the swell.
 (Note: all North Shore breaks can get extreme in the winter.)
-This beach also features a rocky outcropping to the right (east) side of the beach that is perfectly situated for jumping over a deeper, wave protected area.
+This beach also features a rocky outcropping to the right (east) side of the beach that was perfectly situated for jumping over a deeper, wave protected area – however, as of winter 2011 this area has filled in with rock fallen from above, and is now much shallower.

 Key Info: